 In the whole process, we firstly select one person as a representation to go to the LT Game and become a part of its staff to use the SugarCRM.
 After using the system in three months, a list of problems are indicated.
 After one week, all the members in this project sat together and have a meeting with LT Game.
 In the meeting, most of the requirements are discussed and in the next week all the requirements are listed in a document.
 In the next two weeks, plan and analysis processes are done and the project move on to the implementation.
 Base on the requirements, a prototype of the enhance CRM is proposed.
 In the enhance CRM, most of the main functions in SugarCRM used by LT Game is also presented and added functions following the requirement is also implemented.
 And now the new CRM system is much more powerful function and a much more user-friendly interface.

 In this enhanced CRM system, functions in SugarCRM like input reports, list all the reports, etc. are presented in the system as well.
+And new functions according to the requirement were implemented as well.
+This new CRM system can exactly solve problems list in section 3.1 and fulfill the requirement of LT Game.
+In addition, a client application was implemented for both LT Game and casino manager.

-Also, following the requirements, for client now they can do the following actions:
+In the client application now user can do the following actions:

 Casino floor manager: